-On September 15th 2023, Elisapie will release Inuktitut, her fourth solo record.
+On September 15th 2023, Elisapie unveiled Inuktitut, her fourth solo record.
 On this album, the Inuk artist covers ten classic rock and pop songs ranging from the 1960’s to the 90’s translated into Inuktitut, her mother tongue.
-The result is an emotional, autobiographical soundtrack where each song is associated to a loved one or an intimate story.
+The result is an emotional, autobiographical soundtrack where each song is associated with a loved one or an intimate story.
+Acclaimed by audiences and critics alike, Inuktitut is the artist's second album to land a shortlist nomination for the Polaris Music Prize.
+Its success also earned Elisapie a Juno Award in the Contemporary Indigenous Artist of the Year category, and allowed her to play over 70 concerts in Canada, the U.S. and Europe.

 Elisapie was born and raised in Salluit, a small village in Nunavik (the northern region of Quebec).
 In this community, accessible only by plane, Elisapie was raised by an extended caring, yet slightly dysfunctional, adoptive family.
 Growing up there she lived through the loss of cousins who ended their lives, experienced young love, witnessed first hand the effects of colonialism, and danced the night away at the village’s community center.